Building multi-arch Docker images with Github Actions

 Docker supports building images for multiple platforms, or architectures, such

-.
+as linux/amd64 or linux/arm64.
 Doing so on your development machine is very easy

 and straightforward, thanks to buildx.
 And if you're building software with